-The reinsurance strategy for 2018 was consistent with 2017, focussing on providing aggregate protection against catastrophe losses.
-The catastrophe aggregate excess of loss cover provided protection for the Syndicate's Property Direct and Reinsurance business, as well as contributing towards Marine losses.
+The reinsurance strategy for 2019 was broadly consistent with 2018, being focussed on providing protection against catastrophe losses.
+The Syndicate purchased a catastrophe aggregate excess of loss cover which provided protection for the Syndicate's Property Direct and Reinsurance business, as well as allowing a contribution from Marine losses.
+The Syndicate also purchased a catastrophe excess of loss cover protecting the Property Direct books.
+The cover inured to the benefit of the aggregate protection thereby limiting the need to change the limit and deductible on the aggregate placement on the 2019 year of account.

-With the continued expansion in Cyber, the Syndicate renewed its Cyber specific reinsurance protection for 2018.
+With further expansion in Cyber, the Syndicate renewed its Cyber specific reinsurance protection for 2019.
 The protection combined both excess of loss and a stop loss, to reflect the potential for both large single risk losses as well as the accumulation of losses due to systemic events.